 The Dopamine Factor

 ADHD brains have lower baseline levels of dopamine.
 Novelty is one of the most potent dopamine triggers that exists.
 Starting a new project is a dopamine jackpot.
+Your brain lights up with possibilities, your focus sharpens, and you enter a state of hyperfocus that feels almost superhuman.
 But as the project moves into the middle stages, the novelty evaporates and your brain starts screaming for new stimulation.

 The Interest-Based Nervous System